Mill Certificates

 What if the certificate covers multiple batches?

-Upload it once and link it to all relevant inventory items.
+Upload it once and it will link to all relevant inventory items.

 How long should I keep certificates?

-Keep them as long as you have the steel in stock, and for several years after for audit purposes.
+Keep them as long as you have the material in stock, and for several years after for audit purposes.
 Check your industry regulations.

 What if a customer requests a certificate?